NguyenKhaiHoan/hnk_fullstack_cinequest_movie_booking_app/README.md

 (Old version using Firebase for backend): [CineQuest - Movie Ticket Booking App - Clean Architecture & BLoC](https://github.com/NguyenKhaiHoan/hnk_cinequest_movie)

-**CineQuest** is a **Movie Ticket Booking** application built with **Clean Architecture** principles and utilizes **BLoC** for state management on the frontend.
-The project features a structured, modular architecture that ensures scalability, testability, and maintainability, making it easy to extend functionality in the future.
+CineQuest is a **Movie Ticket Booking** application built with **Clean Architecture** principles and utilizes **BLoC** for state management on the frontend.
+The project features a structured, modular architecture that ensures scalability, testability, and maintainability, making it easy to extend functionality.

 The app is developed using **Flutter** for the frontend and **Java Spring Boot** for the backend.
-The backend handles the core business logic and integrates with **TheMovieDB** API for movie data, while the frontend interacts with the backend via APIs for authentication and movie functionalities. **SQLite** is used for local data storage on the client-side, and **Get_it** for dependency injection.
+The backend handles the core business logic of the app, including authentication with **JWT**, and stores data related to movies, cinemas, and tickets.
+The frontend interacts with the backend via APIs, which are developed and call **TheMovieDB** API to fetch real movie data. **SQLite**, **Flutter Secure Storage** is used for local data storage on the client-side, and **Get_it** is used for dependency injection.

 ---